 This subject explores emerging trends in design and communication practice around the collection, curation, and display of objects in a museum or gallery context.
-How we understand, value, and use these objects in diverse contexts, including the personal, cultural, and technological is the focus of the subject.
+How we understand, value, and use these objects in diverse contexts, including personal, cultural, and technological is the focus of the subject.
 Students will research and design objects using several approaches including historical research and 'object biography' to human-centered design and speculative design, applying these to everyday objects, museological artifacts, and curated collections.
-In their explorations, students visit a variety of exhibitions and sites, either virtually or in real life, as well as research, write, verbally present, use multimedia, and make their own objects.
+Students visit a variety of exhibitions and sites, either virtually or physically, as well as research, write, verbally present, use multimedia, and make their own objects.
 In the process, they gain skills and inspiration and broaden their own approach to their chosen area of communication and design practice.